wonderful-panda/vueit/README.md

     greet() {
         console.log(this.msg);
     }
-    // properties with getter and/or setter will be registered to "computed" get computedMsg() {
+    // properties with getter/setter (setter is optional) will be registered to "computed" get computedMsg() {
         return `computed ${this.msg}`;
     }